KRC, Rm. 153, 262-0327

 To view monthly proctor schedules or to request an appointment at the KRC, please visit: www.kpc.alaska.edu/testing

 Free instruction is provided for students who wish to earn a high school equivalency diploma from the Alaska Department of Labor & Workforce Development.
 Individual, group and computerized instruction are available.
-Students may prepare for the test by individual tutoring, joining a study group, borrowing study material, or by computerized or classroom instruction.
-There is a yearly, non-refundable fee of $25 at KRC and a $25 testing fee at KBC.
+Students may prepare for the computerized test by individual tutoring, joining a study group, borrowing study material, or by computerized or classroom instruction.
+There is a yearly, non-refundable fee of $125 payable online.

 Proctor fees at the KRC Learning Center are assessed for tests outside the University of Alaska system.
 Please check the current testing fee structure at the KPC website.